rhomobile/rhomobile-docs/eb/en/edge/api/webview.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Sets the font size to be displayed on the page, set to 0 for the smallest font and 4 for the largest font.</p>
+Sets the font size to be displayed on the page, set to 0 for the smallest font and 4 for the largest font.
 ####Access